 New Releases by Edward Lear

-Edward Lear is the author of Journals Of A Landscape Painter In Albania, &c (2018), Nonsense Drolleries: The Owl and the Pussy-Cat; The Duck and the Kangaroo / By Edward Lear; With Original Illustrations by William Foster (2017), Nonsense Drolleries (2017), The Complete Nonsense of Edward Lear (2015), Nonsense Songs (2014).
+Edward Lear is the author of The Pelican Chorus (2017), Nonsense Drolleries: The Owl and the Pussy-Cat; The Duck and the Kangaroo / By Edward Lear; With Original Illustrations by William Foster (2017), Nonsense Drolleries (2017), Nonsense Songs (2014), Book of Nonsense (2013).

 Nonsense Drolleries: The Owl and the Pussy-Cat; The Duck and the Kangaroo / By Edward Lear; With Original Illustrations by William Foster